-External dose reconstruction is just one part of the overall dose reconstruction process.
-Under EEOICPA and Executive Order 13179, dose reconstructions are performed using information from the U.S. Department of Labor (DOL), DOE, atomic weapons employers (AWEs), and claimants while applying the science-based knowledge and practices of dose reconstruction.
+External dose reconstruction - along with internal dose reconstruction - is just one part of the overall dose reconstruction process.
+Under the EEOICPA and Executive Order 13179, dose reconstructions are performed using information from the U.S. Department of Labor (DOL), DOE, AWEs, and claimants while applying the science-based knowledge and practices of dose reconstruction.
+3 C.F.R.
+EO 13179, 2000.